-Agency name and billing address

-Financial Contact (name, phone, email)

-Agency Data Universal Numbering System (DUNS)

-Billing timeframes - Provide contact information for written request for extensions beyond timeframes established in Exhibit D, Reimbursable Billings and Payments.

-All signatory parties to this Operating Plan agree the indirect cost assessment is waived for all suppression billings.

-Identify a process for handling any supplemental billing information, summary data or additional billing documentation.
+- A. Agency name and billing address - B. Financial Contact (name, phone, email) - C. Agency Unique Entity Identifier (UEI).
+This was formerly the DUNS number. - D. Billing timeframes Provide contact information for written request for extensions beyond timeframes established in Exhibit D, Reimbursable Billings and Payments. - E. Indirect Cost Rates, if applicable the indirect cost assessment is waived for all suppression billings. - F. Identify a process for handling any supplemental billing information, summary data or additional billing documentation.
 Such supplemental billing information, summary data or additional billing documentation may be requested and provided if agreed upon by the Parties.
-The process should include:

-- Points of Contact

-- Process for handling requests

-- Any standardized reports information

-Fee Based Services - Billings will be in accordance with separate written agreement or contract(s).

-Non-Suppression Billings:

-The Parties may jointly conduct cooperative projects and/or share resources to carry out non-suppression activities in support of interagency fire management.
+The process should include: - o Points of Contact - Process for handling requests - Any standardized reports information - 2.
+Fee Based Services Billings will be in accordance with separate written agreement or contract(s). - 3.
+Non-Suppression Billings: As described in this Operating Plan, the Parties may jointly conduct cooperative projects and/or share resources to carry out non-suppression activities in support of interagency fire management.
 These joint projects or activities may involve sharing of costs and/or a transfer of funds between the Parties involved, at which time a separate, local agreement, procurement, or other appropriate written document will be required.
 Billing will be defined under the terms of that document.

-Stafford Act Billings:
+4. Stafford Act Billings:

-Refer to Exhibit H of the Master Coop Agreement - Use of and Reimbursement for Shared Resources in Stafford Act Response Actions
+• Refer to Exhibit H of the Master Coop Agreement - Use of and Reimbursement for Shared Resources in Stafford Act Response Actions